I believe that basic math can be taught for free and with very little preparation for the busy parent.

 In this post, I’ll give specific examples of fun ways to teach numbers with craft sticks!

-For my 3-year-old daughter, we have used everything from hair ties, pom poms, clothespins, stickers, and food to learn one-to-one correspondence, subitizing, and simple math.
-Practice with a variety of objects, especially with everyday items in your home.
-This makes counting relevant and enjoyable for your child and sets up the foundation for learning basic math.
+For my toddler, we have used everything from hair ties, pom poms, clothespins, stickers, and food to learn one-to-one correspondence, subitizing, and simple math.
+Practice with a variety of objects, especially with everyday items in your home!

 Amazon affiliate links provided for convenience

 - Craft sticks OR tree branches, toilet paper tubes

 - Colorful hair elastics (OR clothespins, stickers, etc).

 How to set up the craft stick counting activity:

 - Label crafts sticks with number with different colored marker

 - Match corresponding number & color of selected item to craft stick number & color

 - Model counting out loud for your child and ask her to count out loud: